Skip to content

 Picking up right where they left off on Day 2 of the draft Friday night, the team continued reinforcing the defensive side of the ball by taking Texas safety Andrew Mukuba 64th overall.

-At 5-foot-11, 186 pounds, Mukuba’s build more closely resembles a nickel cornerback rather than an all-around safety, but his playing style and ball production in college suggest he could replace some of what the Eagles lost by trading Gardner-Johnson to the Houston Texans last month.
+At 5-foot-11, 186 pounds, Mukuba’s build more closely resembles a nickel cornerback rather than an all-around safety, but his aggressive, physical playing style and ball production in college suggest he could replace some of what the Eagles lost by trading Gardner-Johnson to the Houston Texans last month.

 “This guy can run and hit,” Sirianni said.
 “He has a knack to take the football away. … It just oozes off the tape how physical he plays and how tough he plays.
 He plays with relentless effort and throws his body around and I love that about him.”